hackforla/accessibility/docs/getting-started/accessibility-patterns-index/index.md

       Use ARIA landmarks or labels only if needed to further clarify regions when multiple similar elements exist.

+Use the table below to explore individual patterns, understand their purpose, and learn how to implement them correctly to support accessible, standards-compliant experiences.
 [INSERT TABLE]

 ---